First-order Conditions for Optimization in the Wasserstein Space: Introduction

-In this work, we adopt a different approach, and study~\eqref{eq:problem intro} through the lense of optimal transport and its differential properties.
+In this work, we adopt a different approach, and study~\eqref{eq:problem intro} through the lens of optimal transport and its differential properties.
 The theory of optimal transport, dating back to the seminal works of Monge~\cite{Monge1781MemoireRemblais} and Kantorovich~\cite{Kantorovich1942OnRussian}, provides us with a way to quantify the distance between probability measures, and thus to define a metric space (the so-called Wasserstein space) of probability measures~\cite{Ambrosio2008a,Santambrogio2015,Villani2009a}.
 Notably, this is sufficient to endow the probability space with a differential structure.
 This enlightening theory, pioneered by~\cite{Jordan1998} and later formalized by~\cite{Ambrosio2008a}, culminates in the rigorous formulation of gradient flows in probability spaces; see~\cite{Santambrogio2017EuclideanOverview} for an introduction.
-While this theory has been widely used to study partial differential equations~\cite{Otto1996DoublyDescent,Otto2001TheEquation,carrillo2022primal,figalli2018global}, applications of Wasserstein gradient flows for optimization purposes remain largely unexplored.
+Initially, this theory has been widely used to study partial differential equations~\cite{carrillo2022primal,figalli2018global,Otto1996DoublyDescent,Otto2001TheEquation}.
+More recently, there has been growing interest in the applications of Wasserstein gradient flows for optimization purposes.